Product and IoT Penetration Testing

 Testing with attack simulations where security scenarios are identified, and defenses are tested

 Finding security vulnerabilities and risks in products benefits from fresh eyes and experts skilled in emulating attackers.
-If you want someone to expose security risks that the best adversaries would find, then you need to hire ethical hackers as good as they are.
+If you want someone to expose cybersecurity risks that the best adversaries would find, then you need manual penetration testing ethical hackers as good as they are.

 After initially defining the scope and nature of your project, Tangible Security engineers either perform a Black Box assessment or review your product documentation and/or meet with your developers in more of a Gray Box or White Box approach.